llm-efficiency-challenge/neurips_llm_efficiency_challenge/sample-submissions/lit-gpt/README.md

-# Toy Submission
+# Sample Submission
-This toy-submission contains a dockerfile that exposes a HTTP server.
+This sample-submission contains a dockerfile that exposes a HTTP server.
 Requests will be made against this server during the evaluation phase of the competition

 ### Getting Started
 Make sure you have recursively cloned the top this repository in order to get lit-gpt.